Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

 \section{Introduction}

-This paper studies simulation methodology that allows to estimate, without any bias, steady-state expectations of reflected (also known as constrained) stochastic networks.
-Our algorithms are presented with companion rates of convergence for the steady-state computations of reflected stochastic networks.
-Reflected stochastic networks, as we shall explain, are very important for the analysis of queueing systems.
-However, in order to motivate the models that we study let us quickly review a formulation introduced by \citet{Kella_1996}.
+This paper studies simulation methodology that allows estimation, without any bias, of steady-state expectations of multidimensional reflected processes.
+Our algorithms are presented with companion rates of \mbox{convergence}.
+Multidimensional reflected processes, as we shall explain, are very important for the analysis of stochastic queueing networks.
+However, in order to motivate the models that we study, let us quickly review a formulation introduced by \citet{Kella1996}.